boasvdp/boasvdp.github.io_backup/research.markdown

 permalink: /Research/
 ---

-The main themes of my PhD are:

-- The spread of antimicrobial resistance
+The main themes of my research are bacterial meningitis (current function) and the spread of antimicrobial resistance *Escherichia coli* (PhD subject).

-- General _Escherichia_ genomics

-- Emerging bacterial pathogens relevant in global health (*Streptococcus suis*, *Leptospira spp.*)

 ## Publications